Nassim Ouammou

-Nassim Ouammou (born 27 April 1993) is a French professional footballer who plays as midfielder for Sochaux.
+Nassim Ouammou (born 27 April 1993) is a French-Moroccan professional footballer who plays as midfielder for Moroccan club Hassania Agadir.

 Career

 On 26 June 2019, Ouammou signed a professional contract with Rodez AF after their promotion to the Ligue 2.
 He made his professional debut with Rodez in a 0–0 Ligue 2 tie with LB Châteauroux on 2 August 2019.

 Personal life

 Born in France, Ouammou is of Moroccan descent.
 He acquired French nationality on 15 April 1998, through the collective effect of his mother's naturalization.
 In 2011, he declared an interest in representing Morocco internationally.